-Arizona hosts a number of development centers for small business.
-Each is dedicated to supporting the development and retention of small businesses, helping entrepreneurs do everything from crafting business plans to navigating the tax code.
-You can find your region’s small business development center at the link below.
+Arizona hosts several development centers for small businesses.
+Each is dedicated to supporting the development and retention of small businesses, helping entrepreneurs do everything they need to do, whether that’s write business plans or navigate the tax code.
+You can find your region’s Small Business Development Center via the Arizona SBDC Network.

 ASBA bills itself as the voice of small businesses in Arizona.
 It provides a host of resources for businesses with at most 500 employees, including education and mentoring opportunities, professional connections, and support through strategic partnerships.
 It also advocates for legislation and regulations that support a pro-business environment.

 A program from one of Arizona’s economic development organizations, SBS provides information on business licensing and statewide resources for every stage of business development.
 It also creates policies and programs that address the needs of small businesses.
 It especially focuses on providing support and opportunities for Arizona’s small, minority- or women-owned and disadvantaged business enterprises.

 Whether you want to open a home health corporation or a real estate LLC, there are many opportunities for starting a small business in Arizona.
 If you create a thorough plan, research the state, and take the appropriate steps, you can enter one of Arizona’s many expanding industries.
 Before long, you might be a thriving business owner in the Grand Canyon State.

 Shayna Waltower and Adam Uzialko contributed to this article.
 Source interviews were conducted for a previous version of this article.